recvfrom/clamav-faq/mirrors/README.md

 Every three hours we upload a file called timestamp on every mirror.
 Every hour we choose a random mirror and check that timestamp is fresh.
 If the file is one day old or unavailable, the mirror if marked as "old" and the ClamAV team receive a warning.
 If the situation persists for two days, the mirror is temporarily removed from the list.

-You can view the current status of every ClamAV database mirror at http://www.clamav.net/mirrors.html.

-Please note that this page doesn't reflect how often the database is propagated to mirrors.
-It just shows the trend of mirrors availability.

 # About CVDs and freshclam

 ## Who is responsible for the virus database